nicodex/amiga-ocs-cpubltro/README.md

 Testing CPU drawing without _any_ memory writes.

 Target: PAL OCS/ECS with 7(4+2)-bitplane anomaly
 (Agnus: 4-bitplane DMAs, Denise: 6-bitplane EHB,
 last two bitplane data is written with the CPU).

 Notes
 -----

-Judging from the tests on my Amiga 500,
-even with a MC68000 it seems to be possible
-(with some preloading and loop unrolling)
-to fill at least one blitplane just in time.
+Judging from the tests on my Amiga 500, even with a MC68000 it seems to be possible to fill at least one blitplane just in time.

 - 11 MSB bits undrawn in left-most word